Userbot007/Win10-Script/README.md

 **A:** I don't care.
 Also, that's not a question.

 **Q:** I'm using a tweak for &lt;feature&gt; on my installation, can you add it?
 **A:** Submit a PR, create a feature request issue or drop me a message.
-If I find the functionality simple, useful and not dependent on any 3rd party modules or executables (including also *Chocolatey*, *NuGet*, *Ninite* or other automation solutions), I might add it.

 **Q:** Can I use the script or modify it for my / my company's needs?
 **A:** Sure, knock yourself out.
 Just don't forget to include copyright notice as per MIT license requirements.
 I'd also suggest including a link to this GitHub repo as it's very likely that something will be changed, added or improved to keep track with future versions of Windows 10.